LabRat404/Map_of_Events/README.md

 - normal user account
   username = test; password = 123456
+  username = user1; password = 123456

 - admin account
   username = admin; password = admin

+- Pages:
+  Dashboard for users
+  Preference for admin

 ### User actions:
 - [ ] List all locations in a table as links to single locations, and allow sorting of the table with i) number of events at venue, or ii) min and max traffic speed of road